 Summit Adventure’s base in Bass Lake, California.
 You will have a shared bedroom with a twin bed, dresser and lamp.
 There is a main living area equipped with a wood-burning stove, men’s and women’s bathrooms with showers, a fully-stocked kitchen, and a library.
 For 6 weeks of the semester, we will live in and around the city of Quito, Ecuador with Ecuadorian families, in mountain huts, and guesthouses.
 During our time in Patagonia, we will stay in travelers huts called refugios.
 The remaining 3 weeks will be spent in the backcountry of the Sierra Nevada mountains.

-We will help you register as a student at an accrediting school.
+We will help you register as a student at a college you can get credits through.
 You will receive 16-18 credits (in the following classes: Introduction to Leadership, Interpersonal Communication, Spiritual Formation, Cross Cultural Ministry and Outdoor Living Skills) that can then transfer back to your home school if necessary.
 We will speak to your Advisor and Registrar to ensure the credits will transfer.

 Montreat College (North Carolina), Simpson University (California), Ouachita Baptist University (Arkansas), and Great Lakes Christian College (Michigan)